Boise City, ID

 Builders are pulling back but demand remains healthy.
 A supply constraint could form — fewer new units entering a market that is still absorbing well.

-Boise City's 5 counties show moderate divergence — Gem County carries the most risk (Elevated) while Owyhee County anchors the lower end.
+Boise City's 5 counties show moderate divergence — Gem County carries the most risk (Average) while Owyhee County anchors the lower end.

 | County | Score ▼ |